Office Hours

 Review tips and examples on Career Services website.
 Have your resume critiqued by a Career Advisor for suggestions.

-Gain exposure and career-related experience through an internship, co-op, volunteering, or part time job.
+Gain exposure and career-related experience through an internship, volunteering, or part time job.

 Actively participate to gain skills that employers look for: leadership skills, communication skills, teamwork skills, etc.